Edgar-Aldana/API-Food-Inventory/README.md

 ## How to use this API

-The API is available at http://localhost:8000/docs
+The API documentation is available at https://api-food-inventory.onrender.com/docs & https://api-food-inventory.onrender.com/redoc

 ## Requirements